The Cocktailian's Guide to Edible Flowers

 Below I've started a list of some of the edible flowers and plants I'm familiar with.
 This list is by no means exhaustive, and mainly focuses on what's readily available to me or native to New England.
 I will add to the list as I come across new flowers and I'll update with more photos as I have the opportunity to shoot them!

 If you're looking to purchase edible flowers, I have come across a few sites and the one that seems to have the best selection is Gourmet Sweet Botanicals.
-I haven't bought from them yet, but when I run out of plants to forage around the yard, I will give them a shot and post an update here.
+I’ve now ordered from them a few times and I’ve been really happy with their products!